Landlord Tips & Tricks

 The law in the US does not allow a landlord to cut utility service to force a tenant to leave before the lease termination.
 The landlord must make the rented property available during the tenancy and keep it in the contractually agreed upon condition.

 This applies even if the tenants do not meet their own obligations (rent or ancillary costs).
-Landlords who cut off these services are often seen as committing an illegal act and can face civil penalties for their actions.
+Landlords who cut off these services can be seen as committing an illegal act and can face civil penalties for their actions.

 Note, if all utilities are in the tenant’s name, the landlord has no control over cutting these off.
 Only the utility company can cut the utilities in this case, a common situation of the tenants failing to pay their bills on time.
-However, if the utilities are interrupted for an unknown reason, the landlord should be the one to deal with the situation if the utilities are in his name.
+However, if the utilities are interrupted for an unknown reason, the landlord should handle the situation if the utilities are in their name.

 5. Can’t Evict Tenants Before Lease Termination

-Sometimes, landlords may wish to evict their tenants because they cannot fulfill their duties under the rental agreement.
+Sometimes, landlords may wish to evict their tenants because they are not fulfilling their duties under the rental agreement.

-A landlord can evict a tenant for various reasons, but each must follow the correct legal channels and notify the tenant well in advance.
+A landlord may choose to evict a tenant for various reasons, but each must follow the correct legal channels and notify the tenant well in advance.
 The number of days required for proper notification varies by state, varying from almost immediately to 30 days or more.

 Landlords who don't follow correct protocol while terminating the rental agreement or tenant occupancy before the lease expires can face legal issues.
 Landlords who suddenly lock a tenant out of the property without notice may fall within the definition of eviction.